specl/ctx-pca-localize/README.md

 # ctx-pca-localize

-This repository contains all the necessary data and scripts for the analysis of simulation runs described in the paper "Estimating Correlations in Low-Reliability Settings With Constrained Hierarchical Models" by Mehrvarz & Rouder (2024).
+This repository contains all the necessary data and scripts for the analysis of simulation runs described in the paper "Estimating Correlations in Low-Reliability Settings With Constrained Hierarchical Models" by Mehrvarz & Rouder (2025).
+This paper has been accepted for publication in *Behavior Research Methods*.

 ## Repository Structure